-Data lies in the heart of any business, even more if its tech related.
-With all the open standards of today like RSS feeds or APIs sharing data across systems have become relatively easier.
+Data lies in the heart of any business, even more if it is technology-related.
+With all the open standards of today, like RSS feeds or APIs, sharing data across systems has become much easier than it ever was.

-For example, if you want to read today’s financial news directly from your email inbox, you could simply subscribe to the provider’s (like Google News or BBC) RSS feed.
-Similarly, your system or application could also use a provider’s API to get upto date stock market prices.
-Feeds and XML makes sharing data very easy and that has been the whole reason they exist in the first place.
+For example, if you want to read today’s financial news directly from your email inbox, you could simply subscribe to the providers’ (such as Google News or BBC) RSS feeds.
+Similarly, your system or application could also use a provider’s API to get up-to-date stock market prices.
+Feeds and XML make data sharing extremely easy, which is the whole reason they exist in the first place.

-But what about data that is unstructured or does not have RSS feeds for you to consume?
-How will you go about fetching them?
-You could always hire people to manually log on and save the info into an Excel sheet – but the process gets tedious and impractical.
+If the data is unstructured, or does not have RSS feeds for you to consume, how will you go about fetching them?
+You could always hire people to manually log on and save the info into an Excel sheet – but the process quickly gets tedious and impractical.

-This is where Web Crawling comes into picture.
-There is a good chance you or your business will have need for automated web crawling to gather data which will be processed to make business decisions.
-Web Crawling technology was made popular by Google for its use in their search.
+Web sc technology was made popular by Google for its use in their search engine.
 They were the first to see the importance of immense amount of data on the web which was then not crawled and indexed.
-They capitalized on that – sent out thousands of crawlers to the web and indexed everything they could possibly find!
+They capitalized on that – sending out thousands of crawlers to the web, and indexing everything they could possibly find!

-Lets scale down a bit, and think just about your business.
+Let’s scale down a bit, and think just about your business.
 What would web crawling do for you?
-Here are a few things that come to my mind:
+Here are a few things that come to mind:

 - Gather data for business intelligence